Taiwan Relations Act: Clinton administration

 In the late 1990s, the United States Congress passed a non-binding resolution stating that relations between Taiwan and the United States will be honored through the TRA first.
 This resolution, which puts greater weight on the TRA's value over that of the three communiques, was signed by President Bill Clinton.
 Both chambers of Congress have repeatedly reaffirmed the importance of the TRA.

 Since 2000

 A July 2007 Congressional Research Service Report confirmed that U.S. policy has not recognized the PRC's sovereignty over Taiwan.
 The PRC continues to view the TRA as "an unwarranted intrusion by the United States into the internal affairs of China".
-The United States continued supplying Taiwan with armaments and China continued to protest.
+The United States has continued to supply Taiwan with armaments and China has continued to protest.

 Bipartisan affirmation (2016)

-On 19 May 2016, one day before Tsai Ing-wen assumed the democratically elected presidency of the Republic of China, U.S. Senators Marco Rubio (R-FL), a member of the Senate Foreign Relations Committee and Senate Select Committee on Intelligence and Bob Menendez (D-NJ), former chair of the Senate Foreign Relations Committee and co-chair of the Senate Taiwan Caucus, introduced a concurrent resolution reaffirming the TRA and the "Six Assurances" as cornerstones of United States–Taiwan relations.
+On 19 May 2016, one day before Tsai Ing-wen assumed the democratically elected presidency of the Republic of China, former U.S. Senators Marco Rubio (R-FL), a member of the Senate Foreign Relations Committee and Senate Select Committee on Intelligence and Bob Menendez (D-NJ), former chair of the Senate Foreign Relations Committee and co-chair of the Senate Taiwan Caucus, introduced a concurrent resolution reaffirming the TRA and the "Six Assurances" as cornerstones of United States–Taiwan relations.